nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanobiological:** Pertaining to or involving the interaction of nanotechnology with biological systems.

-### Expanded Definition and Usage\nIn the context of nanomedicine, the nanobio interface is pivotal for ensuring that nanomaterials achieve the desired therapeutic effects without causing adverse biological reactions.
+### Expanded Definition and Usage:
+In the context of nanomedicine, the nanobio interface is pivotal for ensuring that nanomaterials achieve the desired therapeutic effects without causing adverse biological reactions.
 The properties of nanomaterials, such as size, shape, surface charge, and chemical composition, significantly influence their interactions at this interface.
 Understanding and manipulating these interactions can enhance the effectiveness of drug delivery systems, improve the sensitivity of diagnostic tools, and expand the functionality of biosensors.
 Additionally, insights into the nanobio interface are crucial for assessing the safety and long-term impacts of nanomaterials used in medical applications.

+### Expanded Definition and Usage:
-### Conclusion\nThe nanobio interface is a critical concept in the fields of nanotechnology and biomedicine, as it directly impacts the safety, efficacy, and functionality of nanoscale medical applications.
+The nanobio interface is a critical concept in the fields of nanotechnology and biomedicine, as it directly impacts the safety, efficacy, and functionality of nanoscale medical applications.
 This interface not only determines the interaction and integration of nanomaterials within living systems but also plays a key role in the development of more effective and safer nanomedical therapies.